gibbs/gibbs.github.io/content/blog/0002-using-oauth-roles-in-grafana-with-keycloak.md

 ## Matching Keycloak Roles with Grafana

 Set the `role_attribute_path` property to match `roles.admin` and `roles.editor`.
-If the OAuth response contains neither role the attribute will fallback to the viewer role (matching the default Grafana behaviour):
+If the OAuth response contains neither role the attribute will fall back to the viewer role (matching the default Grafana behaviour):

 ```ini